MechaPoulpe/Formula-Generator/README.md

 How to init the project :
 - clone the repo
 - execute 'npm install'
-- execute 'node index.js' to launch the server and go to localhost:3000
+- execute 'node index.js' to launch the server
+- execute 'npm start' to launch the app

+HAVE FUN :)